ig3/srf/README.md

 are presented when study time does not exceed configured limits, up to a maximum number of new cards per day.

+## Card Lifecycle

+Cards progress through the following stages:
+ * unseen
+ * new
+ * learning
+ * mature

+### Unseen

+When you add cards to srf, initially they are unseen.
+If you add a thousand cards, you probably don't want to study them all on the day you add them.
+Most of them remain unseen for some time before they are presented as new cards.

+If you look at the database.
+These unseen cards will have an interval of 0.
+Cards that have been seen have an interval greater than 0.
+Even if these cards have a due time set, the due time is ignored until they are selected to be presented as new cards.

+### New

+Eventually an unseen card is presented for study for the first time, becoming a 'new' card.
+It is deemed to be a new card until its interval reaches the learning threshold (config.learningThreshold).

+At this stage, your ability to remember the card might be quite volatile.
+On the one hand, the novelty of it might make it easier to remember.
+On the other hand, the unfamiliarity of it might make it harder to rememger.

+New cards are scheduled according to their scheduled interval, not the actual interval since they were last studied.
+If a card has a scheduled interval of 30 minutes but you don't study overnight so you don't see it until 10 hours later, it is scheduled on the basis of the scheduled 30 minute interval, not the 10 hour interval.

+### Learning

+After familiarizing with a new card, the real work of committing it to long term memory begins.
+Intervals are still fairly short and your ability to recall the card might be quite sensitive to the actual interval.
+Reviewing the card a few days late might make the card much more difficult to recall.

+During this phase, the card is scheduled according to the actual interval since last review.
+If you don't review it on time (maybe because of exams or vaction) but when you do you recall it well, it is the actual interval through which you were able to recall it that matters.

+### Mature

+Eventually the card is well committed to long term memory.
+You might still forget it if you don't review it for too long, but the exact interval doesn't make much difference.

+By default, cards are considered mature when their interval reaches 21 days.
+The scheduling algorithm is still applied and the interval will still gradually increase, up to the maximum interval (config.maxInterval) which, by default, is one year.

 ## Scheduler

 There are two aspects to the scheduler: